Morgscode/Job-board-mvp/README.md

 ## ADMIN CLIENT

 - At its core - the ojb admin client is a React application.
-This means you can build on top of itå like you would any other React application (https://reactjs.org/).
+This means you can build on top of it like you would any other React application (https://reactjs.org/).

 ### SETUP